Yarra Trams: Ticketing

 Yarra Trams run under the Public Transport Victoria banner, as do other operators of public transport franchises in metropolitan Melbourne, and use the myki ticketing system.
 Metcard tickets have not been accepted on trams since December 2012, and coin-only Metcard ticket machines and validators have been removed.
 Seats were installed in place of the ticket machines.

 The entire tram network has now changed over to the myki smartcard fare collection system, with passengers needing to buy and top up a valid myki before boarding, or risk a fine of up to $238.
 Myki cards can be purchased from all staffed railway stations and retail outlets displaying a myki logo, including at all 7-Eleven convenience stores.
 They cannot be purchased or topped up on board a tram.

 All tram routes operate entirely within zone 1.
 However, routes 75, 86 and 109 enter the zone 1/2 overlap at the very end of their outer-suburban routes.
-If a passenger begins and ends their journey completely within the zone 1/2 overlap, they can touch off to receive a slightly lower fare.
-If any part of the journey is within Zone 1, there is no need for the passenger to touch off as the fare is automatically calculated.
-Touching off on a zone 1 journey is both redundant and may cause delay or inconvenience to other passengers and the tram networks 'on time' performance.
-If passengers only travel in the free tram zone, there is no need to touch on their myki.
+If a passenger begins and ends their journey completely within the zone 1/2 overlap, they can tap off to receive a slightly lower fare.
+If any part of the journey is within Zone 1, there is no need for the passenger to tap off as the fare is automatically calculated.
+Tapping off on a zone 1 journey is both redundant and may cause delay or inconvenience to other passengers and the tram networks 'on time' performance.
+If passengers only travel in the free tram zone, there is no need to tap on their myki.